kenjian31/Transit-Simulation/Lab_07_Style_Feedback.md

 #### .gitignore configured properly

-+ Fail: Check that file/directory "docs/html" does not exist.
++ Pass: Check that file/directory "docs/html" does not exist.

-     "docs/html" found.

-+ Skip: Check that file/directory "docs/latex" does not exist.
++ Pass: Check that file/directory "docs/latex" does not exist.

-  This test was not run because of an earlier failing test.

 #### Google Style Compliance